 HOV stands for High Occupancy Vehicle, and is a designation WSDOT gives to highway lanes restricted to vehicles carrying two persons or more.
 In the early 1990s, WSDOT began in earnest to build a core HOV system on state highways around greater Seattle, and has been expanding the system ever since.

 WSDOT's core HOV system plan includes designing and constructing about 320 lane miles of HOV lanes.
 Currently WSDOT has built and opened about 235 of those HOV lane miles, most of which are located north of the King/Pierce County line.
 They can be found on numerous highways and interstates, including Interstate 5, Interstate 405, Interstate 90, State Route 520, State Route 509, State Route 525, State Route 526, State Route 167, State Route 522 and State Route 99.

 In 2007, WSDOT opened its first HOV lanes in Pierce County on State Route 16.
 They extend from Union Avenue in Tacoma to Olympic Drive in Gig Harbor.
 In 2010, WSDOT opened its first I-5 HOV lanes in Pierce County.
 The six lane-miles (three lanes in each direction) extend from the King County Line to the Port of Tacoma Road.
 In addition, WSDOT has completed several projects to prepare for future HOV construction closer to downtown Tacoma, and has built a new westbound viaduct at the I-5/SR 16 interchange.
-Construction on a new eastbound viaduct is also under way.
+A new eastbound viaduct opened to drivers in Aug.
+2014.

 Why does WSDOT build HOV lanes?